The Corporate Tax Planning Law Review: Singapore

-Under the PTE scheme, from YA 2020 onwards, tax exemption will be granted on 75 per cent of the first S$10,000 of chargeable income and an exemption on 50 per cent of the next S$190,000 of chargeable income.
+Under the PTE scheme, from YA 2020 onwards, tax exemption will be granted on 75 per cent of the first S$10,000 of chargeable income and on 50 per cent of the next S$190,000 of chargeable income.

 Under both schemes, the remaining chargeable income (after the tax exemption) will be taxed at the applicable corporate tax rate.

-The VCC is a new corporate structure introduced in 20183 to further develop Singapore as a hub for fund management and domiciliation, by providing greater operational flexibility and allowing consolidation of fund management activities.4 A VCC may be structured on a stand-alone basis or as an umbrella VCC with sub-funds.
+A VCC is a corporate structure introduced in 20183 to further develop Singapore as a hub for fund management and domiciliation by providing greater operational flexibility and allowing consolidation of fund management activities.4 A VCC may be structured on a stand-alone basis or as an umbrella VCC with sub-funds.
 A VCC is treated as a company and a single entity for income tax purposes.
 VCCs that are Singapore tax residents will also be eligible to take advantage of Singapore's tax treaties.
 Deductions and allowances for umbrella VCCs will be applied at the sub-fund level to determine the sub-fund's chargeable or exempt income.
-The various tax exemption schemes for fund management in Singapore are also be extended to VCCs where the conditions for these schemes are met.
+The various tax exemption schemes for fund management in Singapore are also extended to VCCs where the conditions for these schemes are met.

 Domestic income tax

 Singapore does not tax capital gains but taxes gains of an income or trading nature (i.e., revenue gains).
-We will elaborate on the distinction between capital and revenue gains later in this chapter.
+We elaborate on the distinction between capital and revenue gains later in this chapter.